ibm-watson-data-lab/seti_at_ibm/README.md

 Do this by selecting "New Notebook" in your Spark service, and then provide the URL to these notebooks before you create it.

-Please note the [privacy warning](https://github.com/ibm-cds-labs/ibmseti#privacy-warning) when using the `ibmseti` package.
+Please read the [privacy warning](https://github.com/ibm-cds-labs/ibmseti#privacy-warning) when using the `ibmseti` package.